Those who act first, who act boldly, and who act with creativity and intelligence will determine the shape of society’s future.

-Elizabeth also writes often on the subject of women’s empowerment.
-Her articles focus on entrepreneurship, ethical fashion, and digital education for women and girls in the developing world.
-Her work has been published in The Guardian, Salon Magazine, Forbes Women, Entrepreneur Magazine, Huffington Post, Ryot News and Fast Company.
+She has regularly written on the subject of women’s empowerment.
+Her articles focus on entrepreneurship, ethical fashion, digital education for women and girls in the developing world.
+She has been published in The New York Times, The Guardian, Salon Magazine, Forbes Women, Entrepreneur Magazine, Huffington Post, Ryot News and Fast Company.

 Paul Rene Johnson, Co-Founder

 Paul Johnson began publishing software professionally in his teens.
 Since then, he has helped found, launch, and sell several technology companies.
 Paul played a key role in defining many conventions of online media leading to the acquisition of in2, a prominent Silicon Alley agency, by Monster.com in 2000.Paul’s digital art work has been exhibited around the world in venues including the Museum of Modern Art / PS1, Galerie Lambert, Postmasters Gallery, ZKM, InterCommunication Center, Eyebeam, and Seoul Museum of Art.
 An inadvertant pioneer of the DIY movement, he was featured in early Wired and Make Magazine issues.
 He is the recipient of many industry awards, including a Cannes Interactive Award, and his work is cited in periodicals, blogs, newspapers, and books such as Art After Appropriation, by John Welchman, and Internet Art, by Rachel Greene.
 As an educator, he has both taught and developed curriculums for RISD and Rutgers University.
 Recently, Paul spoke and presented hacked GameBoys at the inauguration of the Rutgers-Camden Archive of Digital Ephemera (RCADE), a collection of hardware and software made available to scholars for research purposes.